Table of Contents

 Cooling Tower Pump

+When it comes to cooling tower pump selection, you should be aware that this pump is primarily used to remove heat from air-conditioning systems.
 Cooling tower pumps are used when the heat from the air-conditioning cannot be repurposed in any other way.
 If you are opting for this pump type, make sure to check what the requirements for the cooling system are first since this can limit the size of the cooling tower pump as well.

 Heat Pump

-• Air-source heat pumps: These heat pumps have a simple design and high-efficiency levels.
+• Air-Source Heat Pumps: These heat pumps have a simple design and high-efficiency levels.

-• Ground-source heat pumps: Ground-source pumps have lower carbon emissions than air-sourced pumps, but they have a more complex installation process.
+• Ground-Source Heat Pumps: Ground-source pumps have lower carbon emissions than air-sourced pumps, but they have a more complex installation process.

-• Water-source heat pumps: The biggest benefit of these pumps is they can also use the water source as a coolant.
+• Water-Source Heat Pumps: The biggest benefit of these pumps is they can also use the water source as a coolant.

 Diaphragm Pump